 Perfumes: It has a refreshing aroma and is extensively used in perfume-making.

 Indigestion: Cinnamon is added in many ethnic recipes.
 Apart from adding flavor to the food, it also aids in digestion.
-Cinnamon is very effective for indigestion, nausea, vomiting, upset stomach, diarrhea and flatulence.
+It is very effective for indigestion, nausea, vomiting, upset stomach, diarrhea and flatulence.
 Due to its carminative properties, it is very helpful in eliminating excess gas from the stomach and intestines.
 It also removes acidity, combats diarrhea and reduces the effects of morning sickness.
 Cinnamon is therefore often referred to as a digestive tonic.

 Menstruation: Cinnamon is effective in providing relief from menstrual discomfort and cramping.